- German has quietly produced the second largest trade balance in the world.

-- Some much needed context to understanding China’s economic development and its impact on the global economy both now, and in the future.
+- China’s rapid economic development and impact on the global economy.

 - The functioning of the long business cycle and how recessions are inherent to capitalism.

-- How $15 trillion worth of negative-yielding debt marks a departure from everything we know about the financial system.
+- $15 Trillion worth of negative-yielding debt and the completely different financial system.

 What we do